Why an undergraduate degree in Law?

 Can I double major in Law and another major?

 Students are welcome to seek double majors, both within SGPP and in other departments.
-Students are encouraged to speak with the Academic Advisor for Law with regards to declaring double majors to ensure that all course requirements are met.
+Students are encouraged to speak with the Academic Advisor for Law (see above) with regards to declaring double majors to ensure that all course requirements are met.
 Students outside of SGPP should first speak to their home department Academic Advisor.

 What are the program fees for the BA in Law?